 2. May Help With Weight Loss

 The carbohydrates and fiber in almond butter help you feel satiated.
 Almond butter, in this manner, helps curtail the need your body feels to eat energy-rich foods (4).
 Hence, it may help reduce your intake of extra fatty food to a certain extent.
 This leads to weight loss and, subsequently, controlled weight gain if you want to shed a few pounds.
+However further research on human subjects is required to validate this claim.

 3. Is Rich In Omega-3 Fatty Acids